Gençlerbirliği S.K.: Youth development and player recruitment

-Gençlerbirliği are widely regarded as one of Turkey’s foremost talent producers, thanks to an expansive scouting network created during the long presidency of İlhan Cavcav (1978–2017).
+Gençlerbirliği are widely regarded as one of Turkey's foremost talent producers, thanks to an expansive scouting network created during the long presidency of İlhan Cavcav (1978–2017).
 The model focuses on recruiting raw prospects from Anatolia, West Africa and Central Africa, introducing them to first-team football and funding the club through timely transfers.

 Notable graduates include Cameroonian midfielder Geremi, who joined from Racing Bafoussam in 1997 and was sold to Real Madrid two years later before moving to Chelsea; Nigerian forward Isaac Promise, top scorer of the 2005–06 Gençlerbirliği side; and attacking midfielder Arda Güler, who entered the Beştepe system at age nine and later moved to Fenerbahçe before his 2023 transfer to Real Madrid.

-The club’s academy complex, Beştepe İlhan Cavcav Tesisleri, occupies 50 acres (200 000 m²) in the Beştepe district of Ankara and features multiple grass pitches, an indoor arena, classrooms, a dormitory and a performance-analysis centre.
+The club's academy complex, Beştepe İlhan Cavcav Tesisleri, occupies 50 acres (200,000 m^{2}) in the Beştepe district of Ankara and features multiple grass pitches, an indoor arena, classrooms, a dormitory and a performance-analysis centre.
 Gençlerbirliği continue to field one of the youngest squads in the Turkish professional tiers, sustaining operations by transferring academy products to larger clubs while replenishing the roster with new domestic and African recruits.